occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ### Blocking Subscription Start Position

+A subscription can can be started at different locations in the event store.
+You can define where to start when a subscription is started.
+This is done by supplying a
+`org.occurrent.subscription.StartAt` instance.
+It provides two ways to specify the start position, either by using `StartAt.now()` (default if `StartAt` is not defined when calling the `subscribe` function), or `StartAt.subscriptionPosition(<subscriptionPosition>)`, where `<subscriptionPosition>` is a datastore-specific implementation of the `org.occurrent.subscription.SubscriptionPosition` interface which provides the start position as a `String`.
+You may want to store the
+`String` returned by a `SubscriptionPosition` in a database so that it's possible to resume a subscription from the last processed position on application restart.
+You can do this anyway you like, but for most cases you probably should consider if there's a [Subscription Position Storage](#blocking-subscription-position-storage) available that suits your needs.
+If not, you can still have a look at them for inspiration on how to write your own.

 ### Blocking Subscription Position Storage

+### Implementations

 There are two _non-durable_ implementations of this interface for [MongoDB](#mongodb-eventstore-implementations) event stores: